maguerrieri/gcsim_run_config/README.md

 **Step 2:** **Download Sim Batcher**

-Open a terminal (such as PowerShell) wherever you would like Sim Batcher to run and run the command: uv tool install --upgrade --index https://us-west1-python.pkg.dev/gaymer-haus/python-public/simple/ gcsim_run_config
+Open a terminal (such as PowerShell) wherever you would like Sim Batcher to run and run the command: uv tool install --upgrade --index https://us-west1-python.pkg.dev/gaymer-haus/python-public/simple/ gcsim-batcher

 Congrats!
 You're all set up and ready to go.